 - Providing a safe environment that offers consistency and support for children's independence and self-care enables children to problem solve and explore ways to cope with manageable levels of stress. - Ensure awareness at all times of the number and names of children that are in care and the supervision of the environment.
 Ensure documentation on the Attendance Record accurately reflects the number of children in care throughout the afternoon.
-All arrival and departure times are accurately documented and there is written verification after all transitions. - 2) Child Development and early experiences set the foundations for lifelong learning and healthy lifestyles.
-Our program supports the growth of the whole child.
+All arrival and departure times are accurately documented.

+2. Child development and early experiences set the foundations for lifelong and healthy lifestyles.
+Our program supports the growth of the while child.

-GOAL - Staff will support each child by providing a developmentally appropriate framework for children to communicate in a positive manner and promote self-regulation.
+GOAL- Staff will support each child by providing a developmentally appropriate framework for children to communicate in a positive manner and promote self-regulation.
 We recognize each child's natural desire and ability to learn.